Tech Made Simple

 Fix it

-Head into your antivirus settings and configure it to scan late at night when you aren't using the computer.
-(However, that feature may not be available on some free antivirus programs – which makes a good case for upgrading.)
+Head into your antivirus program's settings and configure it to scan late at night when you aren't using the computer.
+(However, that feature may not be available on some free antivirus programs, which makes a good case for upgrading.)

 9. You have a virus

 If it's not the antivirus, it could be the virus.
-Viruses, spyware and other malware can slow down your computer as they mess around with everything from hijacking your browser to pushing advertising or phishing sites, to crashing your computer.
-“These days, viruses most commonly install a malicious program that runs ads randomly, which is an easy way to generate income for its creator,” Schoeffler says.
+Viruses, spyware, and other malware can slow down your computer as they mess around with everything from hijacking your browser to pushing advertising or phishing sites to spamming you with ads to crashing your computer.

 Fix it

 Run a malware scan.
 Schoeffler recommends using the free Malwarebytes (Mac/Windows) as an anti-malware cybersecurity tool.
-We also recommended Bitdefender Total Security and Symantec Norton Security Premium.
+We also recommended Bitdefender Internet Security and McAfee Total Protection.

 10. Someone is using your computer for cryptomining

 A sluggish computer could signal that a program or ad is using your system to mine cryptocurrency.
-Often, this occurs because of code on a website and that is active only while the site is open.
-In fact, some legitimate sites such as Salon use it as a system to generate income instead of users viewing ads (users can opt in if they agree).
+Often, this occurs because of code on a website that is active only while the site is open.

 “Without your permission, a website could have an extension that uses your computer’s processing power to mine a cryptocurrency,” Schoeffler says.
 “It’s a legally gray area because it’s not directly doing or adding anything to your system.”

-Cryptomining (also called cryptojacking) can also be the result of malware that downloads to your computer – like the Digimine virus that spread through the Chrome version of Facebook Messenger - then runs in the background, mining away and sending information back to its creator.
+Cryptomining (also called cryptojacking) can also be the result of malware that downloads to your computer and runs in the background, mining information and sending it back to its creator.
+While the threat tends to rise and fall with the value of cryptocurrency, it's still lucrative for hackers.

 Fix it

-Sometimes the problem is not internal but external – is the back of your CPU casing matted over with dust?
-This can prevent ventilation which cools the processors as they whir away in an attempt to run Photoshop, Spotify, Outlook, and Skype.
-And nobody wants a hot computer – heat increases the likelihood of malfunctions and crashes.
+Sometimes, the problem is not internal but external – is the back of your computer casing matted over with dust?
+This can prevent ventilation, which cools the processors as they whir away in an attempt to run Photoshop, Spotify, Outlook, and Zoom.
+Nobody wants a hot computer – heat increases the likelihood of malfunctions and crashes.

-As for laptops, any time you notice your laptop heating up, you should check that its vents, usually on the sides, aren't blocked.
+As for laptops, any time you notice your laptop heating up, you should check that its vents, on the sides or the bottom, aren't blocked.
 For example, don't put your laptop on something soft like a pillow where it can sink in.

 Fix it